YottaDB/YDBDoc/ProgGuide/isv.rst

    $ gtmgbldir=test.gld
    $ export gtmgbldir
    $ gtm
-   GTM>WRITE $zgbldir
+   YDB>WRITE $zgbldir
    /usr/dev/test.gld
-   GTM>SET $zgbldir="mumps.gld"
+   YDB>SET $zgbldir="mumps.gld"
-   GTM>WRITE $zgbldir
+   YDB>WRITE $zgbldir
    mumps.gld
-   GTM>HALT
+   YDB>HALT
    $ echo $gtmgbldir
    test.gld

 This example defines the environment variable gtmgbldir.
-Upon entering YottaDB/GT.M Direct Mode, $ZGBLDIR has the value supplied by gtmgbldir.
+Upon entering YottaDB Direct Mode, $ZGBLDIR has the value supplied by gtmgbldir.
 The SET command changes the value.
-After the YottaDB/GT.M image terminates, the echo command demonstrates that gtmgbldir was not modified by the M SET command.
+After the YottaDB image terminates, the echo command demonstrates that gtmgbldir was not modified by the M SET command.

 .. parsed-literal::
    $ ls test.gld
    test.gld not found
-   $ gtm
+   $ ydb
-   GTM>WRITE $zgbldir
+   YDB>WRITE $zgbldir
    /usr/dev/mumps.gld
-   GTM>set $zgbldir="test.gld"
+   YDB>set $zgbldir="test.gld"
    %GTM-E-ZGBLDIRACC, Cannot access global directory "/usr/dev/test.gld".
 Retaining /usr/dev/mumps.gld"
    %SYSTEM-E-ENO2, No such file or directory
-   GTM>WRITE $zgbldir
+   YDB>WRITE $zgbldir
    /usr/dev/mumps.gld
-   GTM>halt
+   YDB>halt
    $

 The SET command attempts to change the value of $ZGBLDIR to test.gld.
-Because the file does not exist, YottaDB/GT.M reports an error and does not change the value of $ZGBLDIR.
+Because the file does not exist, YottaDB reports an error and does not change the value of $ZGBLDIR.

 .. note::
    Attempting to restore an inaccessible initial Global Directory that has been NEW'd, can cause an error.